slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 ros2 launch depthai_ros_driver camera.launch.py
 ```
-By default, the */oak/rgb/image_raw* has 1280x720 size, and can be consumed compressed.
+By default, the */oak/rgb/image_raw* has 1280x720 size, and can be consumed raw or compressed.
 It is published at ~10 Hz, if run locally on Intel I7 Desktop.

+## ROS2 examples

+With *depthai-ros* installation you are getting the following packages (under */opt/ros/jazzy/share*):

+	depthai_bridge
+	depthai_descriptions
+	depthai_examples
+	depthai_filters
+	depthai-ros
+	depthai_ros_driver
+	depthai_ros_msgs

+If you are working on a Desktop, the following example will show *pointCloud* in RViz2:

+    ros2 launch depthai_examples stereo.launch.py

+Other examples produce topics which can be viewed in _rqt_:

+    ros2 launch depthai_examples rgb_stereo_node.launch.py
+    ros2 launch depthai_examples tracker_yolov4_node.launch.py
+    ros2 launch depthai_examples tracker_yolov4_spatial_node.launch.py
+    ros2 launch depthai_examples mobile_publisher.launch.py

+There are examples above that publish data from [_yolo_](https://encord.com/blog/yolo-object-detection-guide/) model.
+Note that camera resolution in the examples is downgraded to 300x300 or 480P, so the frame rate and CPU load becomes reasonable (I saw 10 FPS, 34 FPS).

+I didn't have much luck with the examples on my Intel I7 Desktop machine, some were freezing after a short while.
+Raspberry Pi 4 and 5 were even more problematic.

 ## Useful Links